 |900 to 1700nm

-There are two models in this series.
-The High Accuracy AQ6151B model offers an accuracy of ±0.2 ppm to meet the most demanding precision requirements.
-The Standard Accuracy AQ6150B offers a ±0.7 ppm accuracy for applications with less demanding requirements, at a more affordable price.
+The standard model AQ6150B offers a ±0.7 ppm accuracy for applications with less demanding requirements, at a more affordable price.

-The real time correction feature utilizes a highly stable reference signal from the built-in wavelength reference light source in order to provide long-term stability for each and every measurement taken.
+The real time correction feature contribute a highly stable reference signal from the built-in wavelength reference light source in order to provide long-term stability for each and every measurement taken.